This post was last modified on August 26, 2024.

 How Many Times Can You Re-take the Exam?

-The good news is, there’s no cap on the number of times you can re-take the exam as long as you do it within two years from your original application date.
+The good news is, there’s no limit to how many times you can retake the exam, as long as it’s within two years of your original application date.
 However, if you wish to take it after this period, you’ll need to:

 • Submit a new application.